Greenbrae, California

+Greenbrae is home to MarinHealth Medical Center, the main hospital and emergency treatment center for central and southern Marin County.

 About

 Predominantly composed of hillside and waterfront terrain, its homes and offices are known for their views of the San Francisco Bay, Corte Madera Creek, and Mount Tamalpais.
 "Brae" means a steep bank or hillside in dialects of Scotland and Northern Ireland; Greenbrae translates to "green hillside."

-Greenbrae's neighborhoods are bordered by downtown Larkspur to the south, Larkspur Landing to the east, the unincorporated area of Kentfield to the west, and the city of San Rafael to the north.
-Straddling Sir Francis Drake Boulevard, its most frequented points of interest include Marin General Hospital and Bon Air Shopping Center.
+Greenbrae is generally defined as the area straddling Sir Francis Drake Boulevard, between Wolf Grade Drive and Highway 101 (east of which is the Larkspur Landing area), between Corte Madera Creek in the south and the San Rafael city limit to the north.
+Some narrower definitions include only the area north of Sir Francis Drake Boulevard.
+Parts of Greenbrae are within the city limits of Larkspur while some areas are unincorporated.
+The unincorporated area of Greenbrae is considered part of the Kentfield census-designated place according to the U. S. Census Bureau.

+Education

-It is in the Tamalpais Union High School District.
+Greenbrae is served by the Tamalpais Union High School District including Bacich Elementary School and Kent Middle School.

 History

 The developer of Greenbrae was Schultz Building Company, which included Niels Schultz and his son Niels Schultz Jr. In 1946, the land was originally 635 acre of farmland and was purchased for development by the Archdiocese of San Francisco.
 Schultz built more than 1,000 homes, 1,500 apartments and dozens of businesses.
 When designing the neighborhood they focused on saving the local oak trees, design, housing setbacks, landscaped medians, and open areas.

-Many years ago, Larkspur annexed Greenbrae; as a result, Greenbrae is sometimes referred to as a neighborhood within Larkspur.